fabianutesch/VALKyRie_dataset/README.md

 Error bars in all figures indicate 95% confidence intervals.

 ## NOTE
-When ANOVA is run in JASP the results in the .jasp file are likely to slightly differ from the reported numbers in the paper.
+When a bayesian ANOVA is run in JASP the results in the .jasp file are likely to slightly differ from the reported numbers in the paper.
 This is due to the fact that analysis are based on algorithms like Markov chain Monte Carlo (MCMC).
 The degree of variation is expressed in the error percentage.
 The higher the error the higher the variation (see Goss-Sampson, 2020).

 # References